CLI Reference

 Example:

-# Actualize all syntheses
+# Check all syntheses for pending updates

 thalo actualize

-thalo actualize ./my-knowledgethalo query
+thalo actualize my-summary

 Query entries by entity type, tags, links, or metadata.